Let’s face it. It takes a killer resume these days to stand out from the crowded field of job applicant seeking a remote job. Why do we say this?

 Read any job description a couple of times to really understand what you are future employer is looking for and try to adapt your resume and cover letter to really show what you can bring to the table for that particular job.
 That way, you can make sure your remote job resume passes the automatic parsing round.

-What to Do If You Haven’t Worked Remotely Before?
+What to Do If You Haven’t Telecommuted Before?

 It’s not impossible to land your dream remote job.
-However, even if you’ve never worked at home before, you’ve probably worked as part of a team where communication was important or with clients who live somewhere else.
+However, even if you’ve never worked at home before, you’ve probably worked as part of a team where communication, cultural awareness and interpersonal relationships (diplomacy and tactfulness) were important.
+Maybe you’ve had to succeed in an environment where the primary clients lived in another state, region or nation?
 Think about interactions you had at work in your various positions and use them as examples of your remote skills and willingness to learn.
 Selling your skills by showing your potential employers that you can be a valuable addition to a remote team should often be enough to get the job even if you don’t have any previous remote experience.